You are currently viewing How to use Google Maps offline (without Internet access)

-The best way to not worry about going offline is to buy a local SIM card, it’s usually very cheap.
-But sometimes, it’s not worth getting one for whatever reason (and it’s almost always a bad idea to use your Canadian provider’s travel data packages, it’s so much more expensive than local SIM cards).
+The best way to always have access to data while traveling is to buy a local SIM or eSIM card.
+It’s usually very cheap; it’s almost always a bad idea to use your Canadian mobile provider’s travel data packages (they’re such a scam).

-How To Use Google Maps Without Wi-Fi
+How to use Google Maps without Wi-Fi

 So, first open the Google Maps app.